fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 - _Unit test_ : A test that checks a small bit of code, like a function or a class, in isolation of the rest of the system.
-I consider the tests in Lab 1, Getting Started with pytest, on page 1, to be unit tests run against the Tasks data structure.
+I consider the tests in Lab 1, Getting Started with pytest, to be unit tests run against the Tasks data structure.
 - _Integration test_ : A test that checks a larger bit of the code, maybe several classes, or a subsystem.
 Mostly it’s a label used for some test larger than